francosbenitez/francosbenitez/README.md

 Hi, nice to meet you!
-I'm a Full-stack Developer passionate about data, development, and psychology.
+I'm a Frontend Developer passionate about data, development, and psychology.
 I love making things which use data, work well and are easy-to-use for everyone.

 Along my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
 Since then, I have loved creating software solutions which help people develop a product, an idea, or simply a passion.